InterestingSoup/urbit-k3s-rpi/README.md

 	$kubectl delete -f new-planet.yaml -n urbit

-### Secondary Launch (to retrieve your planet's code)

-Apply `no-planet.yaml` to launch your container without executing `urbit` command.
-This will just keep your pod in Running state, so that we can get shell access.

-	$kubectl apply -f no-planet.yaml -n urbit

-After the pod is in running status, you may run this command to open a empty shell:

-	$kubectl exec -it  <pod_name> -n urbit -- /bin/sh

-In the created SHELL, run urbit with your planet-name:
-`urbit <planet-name>`

-Once your planet is fully up, runnning, and you see `dojo`.
-You can run:

-	$+code

-to get your planets access code.
-Please keep this in a safe spot as it's reusable.
-CTRL-C or CTRL-D out of dojo and then the SHELL.

-Now delete the deployment:

-	$kubectl delete -f no-planet.yaml -n urbit

 ### Final Launch (restart your existing planet)
 Lastly, apply `restart-planet.yaml` to restart an existing planet.